conan-io/docs/examples/commands/pkglists.rst

 .. include:: ../../common/experimental_warning.inc

-Packages lists is a powerful and convenient Conan feature that allows to automate and concatenate different Conan commands.
+Packages lists are a powerful and convenient Conan feature that allows to automate and concatenate different Conan commands.
 Let's see some common use cases: